Kmbin93/Triton-Puzzles-Solutions/README.md

 # Solutions
 This repository includes Kyungmin's solution to the Triton Puzzles.
 I conducted this puzzle in Google Colab.
-I have found an error when using 'tl.dot()' in Puzzle 11 and Puzzle 12.
+I have found an error when using `tl.dot()` in Puzzle 11 and Puzzle 12.
 This may be due to a version mismatch issue between the latest version of Triton and the puzzle.
 I recommend using the Triton version in the Jupyter Notebook.

 # Triton Puzzles